 Have I mentioned that I love lamb.
 Lamb chops, roast leg of lamb, wrack of lamb, and of course, the much underrated in my opinion, lamb burger.

 I’ve taken this particular lamb burger for a Greek spin, mixing the meat with tons of fresh herbs, garlic, spices and my secret ingredient (chopped golden raisins) and dressing it with my easy homemade Tzatziki, arugula, red onion and a mild feta.
-Pair it with my fresh cucumber salad (linked below) and a glass of wine and you have yourself a perfect summer evening.
+Pair it with a fresh cucumber and tomato salad and a glass of wine and you have yourself a perfect evening.

 - 2 lb ground lamb meat

 - 1 tbsp fresh oregano, chopped

 - 1/2 tsp cumin